 We have become accustomed to seeing advanced M.2 drives that include a cooling system designed to reduce the chance of overheating and loss of performance.
-Only the controller's need to reduce work is working, and we have also encountered several drives SSD In their "classic" 2.5 inch illumination RGB Built to make the interior of the case even more colorful and joyful.
+Only the controller's need to reduce work is working, and we have also encountered several drives SSD In their "classic" 2.5-inch configuration illumination RGB Built to make the interior of the case even more colorful and joyful.

 Now, these two fields are coming together, probably for the first time, on the new NVN's sophisticated Aus.
 The Gigabyte model does not carry any unique name and is simply called Aorus RGB M.2 NVMe SSD - But inside you'll find the controller was Phison's popular E12 and XNUMXD TLC chips from Toshiba, For overall volumes of 256GB or 512GB and with performance of up to 3,480MBps in continuous writing and up to 440,000IOPS when working with small random files (for the 512GB model, where the base model includes reduced performance because it does not utilize all existing channels in the given controller).

-Drives enjoy a five-year warranty with approximately 0.8 writing volume from the entire drive volume daily for the same period, a relatively impressive figure that matches the substantial price tag - and the key bonus comes in body shape Cooling Aus, with a colored RGB illumination that operates autonomously or is controllable through the application of RGB Fusion 2.0 GIGABYTE, Motherboards are supported by the Taiwanese manufacturer only.
+The drives enjoy a five-year warranty with a writing volume of about 0.8 of the entire drive's volume per day for that period, a relatively impressive figure that matches the not inconsiderable price tag - and the main bonus comes in the form of a body Cooling Aus, with a colored RGB illumination that operates autonomously or is controllable through the application of RGB Fusion 2.0 GIGABYTE, Motherboards are supported by the Taiwanese manufacturer only.